 Creating an awesome place to work

 We’re a team of 6800 employees based across 120 locations, each play their part to provide clean water and waste water removal to over 4.6 million homes and business across the heart of the UK.

 Each year our team members take part in Quest, our employee engagement survey.

-In 2019 we were ranked 3rd in the Hampton-Alexander review of FTSE100 women in leadership, with 43.9% of our senior leadership being women.
+In 2020 we were ranked 2nd in the Hampton-Alexander review of FTSE100 women in leadership, with more than a third of our senior leaders being women.

 These women represent the next generation of female leaders and show that having strong role models in leadership positions really makes a difference, not just for us but the sector as a whole - inspiring current employees as well as demonstrating an inclusive culture to potential employees.